Skip to main content

 Sharon, Community co-researcher

-Exercise referral scheme - November 2024
+Exercise referral scheme review - November 2024

 “I was recently involved in working with Active Blackpool to improve their exercise referral scheme.
 I wanted to be involved in this project because I am a keen advocate on the benefits of exercise for physical and mental wellbeing and regularly attend classes at the sports centre.
 I am also trying to encourage a family member with health issues to consider a referral to the scheme, so I have a personal interest in how it works.